nassernajibi/WGEN-v2.0/README.md

 #### To browse the codes

-> If you want to browse our code, this section is for you.
+> If you want to browse our code, this section is for you

 You will find R scripts/functions in `Programs/`.
 You can open them and they will render in GitHub.